 Since September 1990, SADE has followed a ‘Clean Sites’ policy with the objective of improving its worksite visible quality and taking into consideration the expectations expressed by its clients.

-SADE has developed a method and constructed a tool for computing the greenhouse effect gas emissions (GHG) caused by its worksite: Carbon 6, now certified by ARCET NOTATION.
+SADE has developed a method and constructed a tool for computing the greenhouse effect gas emissions (GHG) caused by its worksite: Carbon 6.

 SADE innovates with processes and equipment that reduce its worksite environmental impact: ecological connections, soft aspiration methods and Recyclor are significant examples.

 To protect its resources, SADE has also specialised in recycling:

 The obtaining of ISO 14 001 certifications is ongoing as well as the OHSAS 18001, CEFRI, UTO, MASE, GEHSE and UIC commitments that bear witness to the company’s sense of social responsibility.

 Obviously, SADE continues its commitment to trenchless operations.

 By way of example, the results of the Greater Paris Area Regional Division's operations recently measured demonstrate the significant impact of an active approach as regards the reduction of the worksite environmental footprint.

 |Savings in natural resources|